 How Amazon Came To Define The Blue Ocean Strategy

 When Amazon launched in 1995, the term eCommerce wasn't even a coinage yet, much less part of the everyday consumer lexicon.
 In fact, there was no such thing as digital commerce.

 There was no concept of virtual territory.
 Amazon didn't dive head first into it.
 They created it.

-Recognizing unexplored potential.
+Recognizing unexplored potential

-Recognizing that risk leads to transformation.
+Recognizing that risk leads to transformation

-Transforming innovation into value.
+Transforming innovation into value

-Developing a new model of consumer retail engagement.
+Developing a new model of consumer retail engagement

-Presenting a higher cost advantage.
+Presenting a higher cost advantage

-Defining the boundaries of that demand.
+Defining the boundaries of that demand

-Fulfilling that demand.
+Fulfilling that demand

-Creating a model of customer experience which remains unparalleled.
+Creating a model of customer experience which remains unparalleled

 Keep in mind that physical retail prior to 1995 was not exactly in any sort of slump.
 At that time, there were an estimated 394 different shopping malls in the U.S. which had over 1 million square feet.
 But in 2019, more than 8,600 brick and mortar retailers announced their closure, immediately following a 2018 report from Credit Suisse predicting a further decline in shopping malls in excess of 20 percent.

 Is Amazon entirely to blame for the decline in brick and mortar sales?
 Not exactly.
-But it's hard to think of any major retailer which doesn't maintain online shopping functionality.
+But it's hard to think of any major retailer which doesn't maintain some form of online shopping functionality.

 The Blue Ocean Strategy And The Color More Lines Approach